apibrew/apibrew/website/content/docs/openapi.md

 ```

 Resource properties is used to describe its schema.
-Each resource property is corresponding to a field in a record Data handler is responsible to validate data according to property types.
+Each resource property is corresponding to a field in a record API Brew is responsible to validate data according to property types.
 For example, when you call create record andif you send 123.45 for int64

 ### Properties